dmsalo/VSC-dsalo-Theme/README.md

 ## Manual installation using cmd / Windows PowerShell.

+1. Download the package and unzip.
-1. Locate and open the folder containing the VSIX file.
+2. Locate and open the folder containing the VSIX file.
-2. Run the following command usign cmd or PowerShell:
+3. Run the following command usign cmd or PowerShell:

    `code --install-extension /path/to/dsalo-vsc-theme-1.0.0.vsix`